 - An estate plan must wholly reflect the estate’s wishes.

 Yet how these boxes are checked will differ from estate to estate and will require different documents.
-In some cases, it truly is as easy as filling out an online form and having a local lawyer double-check things.
 In most cases, it’s better to start with a lawyer to begin with, and have things drafted up from scratch.
 It is usually still a quick and easy process, as most people will not require complex plans.

 But sometimes, complexity is unavoidable – either now, through a large estate plan, or later, when your family must sort through a mountain of paperwork and deal with a variety of potential issues.
-To save yourself the trouble, it’s always a good idea to schedule a simple free consultation with a local expert on estate planning and family law.
+To save yourself the trouble, it’s always a good idea to schedule a simple free consultation.

 Wills or Trusts?